gemini3d/gemini3d/README.md

 Gfortran is the recommended compiler to run Gemini, as most libraries are already compiled for it.
 Gfortran 6 or newer works well.
-We regularly work with Gfortran 7 and 9 on MacOS and Linux (CentOS / Ubuntu) Due to OpenMPI not supporting native Windows, Gfortran is usable on Windows via Windows Subsystem for Linux.
+We regularly work with Gfortran 7 and 9 on MacOS and Linux (CentOS / Ubuntu)

 #### Intel Fortran